Patrick Davis (musician): Career

 In 2016, Patrick Davis formed the 11 piece touring band Patrick Davis & His Midnight Choir.
 The band's members included his sister Megan on backup vocals and his father Rusty on lead guitar.
 They toured the southeast heavily throughout 2016.
 During this time Davis also opened for Vince Gill and performed at Bill Murray's Caddyshack Charity Golf Event and Hootie & The Blowfish's Monday After the Masters.
 He was the guest singer for the US National Anthem and also performed "God Bless America" at the Baltimore Orioles game that same year.
 He also co-wrote "Let It Do What It Do" with Robert Randolph and "Call Me" with Imelda May.

 In 2017, Patrick Davis hosted both his "SIP Hope Town" Songwriters' Festival in Hope Town, Abaco and his "SIP Cabo" Songwriters Festival in Cabo San Lucas, Mexico.
 He also headlined Nashville's Bluebird Cafe, sold out multiple venues in the Southeast with his Midnight Choir, and performed with several of his long time collaborative acts like Darius Rucker, Amos Lee, and Charles Kelly of Lady Antebellum.
 When the University of South Carolina Gamecock men's basketball team made a run for the final four in the NCAA tournament, Patrick wrote and recorded the ode "God Bless Sin".
 This same year saw Patrick's ninth music release with Where Does It Go.

 In 2019 Patrick Davis was awarded the Order of the Silver Crescent, one of the highest civilian honors in South Carolina, awarded to him by Governor Henry McMaster.
 That same year Hurricane Dorian struck the Abaco Islands leaving a wake of destruction and need in its path.
 Patrick Davis along with fellow artists put together the SIP Hope 4 Hope Town at the Ryman concert event which along with generous donations raised over 1 million dollars in much needed relief.

 2020 saw the release of Davis' tenth recording Couch Covers, which was produced in both traditional vinyl LP fashion and CD/digital download.

 Personal life

 Patrick Davis lives in Nashville, Tennessee.
 He is also the president of the Roger J. Davis Memorial Fund, which he and his family started after his younger brother Roger was killed in a single vehicle alcohol related accident on June 29, 2008.
 The RJDMF hosts fundraising events intended to raise awareness about driving safety and prevent alcohol related driving deaths.
-Davis proposed to Lauren Jenkins in 2021 in Napa, California at a songwriter's event.
+Davis married talent manager Virginia Hunt Davis in 2001.
+In 2021, he proposed to singer-songwriter Lauren Jenkins in Napa, California at a songwriter's event.
 They married in October 2022.